eslint/eslint/docs/rules/quote-props.md

-# Quote props

-Similar to how quoting attribute values in HTML is a good idea, quoting property names in JavaScript is good practice.
+# Require Quotes for Property Names

-Ensuring property names in object literals are always wrapped in quotes is generally a good idea, since [depending on the property name you may need to quote them anyway](http://mathiasbynens.be/notes/javascript-properties).
+Some believe that ensuring property names in object literals are always wrapped in quotes is generally a good idea, since [depending on the property name you may need to quote them anyway](http://mathiasbynens.be/notes/javascript-properties).
 Consider this example:

 ```js
 var object = {